andrenaP/my-gallery-app/README.md

 **Data Source:**

-The image gallery fetches data from a `output.json` file in the project's `src` directory.
+The image gallery fetches data from a `output.json` file in the project's `public` directory.
 You can update this file with your own image data.

 You also need to provide your data in public folder.